asmeurer/mypython/README.md

 just combined it together into a REPL that I like.
 Thanks to the IPython guys for figuring out the matplotlib eventloop stuff (which I could never to on my own), and for inspiring many of the features I've implemented.

+# License

+MIT.

+Licenses for code taken and modified from ptpython, IPython, prompt-toolkit, SymPy, and the Python standard library are at the top of the respective files.